 At this point, you know exactly the type of buyer you’re looking to target.
-You understand what their motivations are, how they like to shop, and the traits they like the most from their products.
+You understand their motivations, how they like to shop, and the traits they like the most from their products.
 There are two major issues here, though.

 - Taking the time to figure this out is valuable time that you may have needed to invest in other aspects of your business.
 Until your buyer persona is figured out, you’re not getting the consistent sales you need.

-- You need to be able to communicate this buyer persona into important copy.
+- You need to communicate this buyer persona in the critical copy.
 This is easier said than done.
 For a guy like Ted, you need to communicate that your veggie burger is tasty but reminiscent of the real thing.
-He’s not hung up on how his veggies are sourced, but wants to know they are good for him.
+He’s not hung up on how his veggies are sourced but wants to know if they suit him.

 This lets us bring back the conversation to product descriptions.
 A product description is a perfect example of how buyer persona meets copy.
-Done right, you could tell Ted everything he needs to know in a paragraph or less.
+You could tell Ted everything he needs to know in a paragraph or less.

-If you want to create a buyer persona and have product descriptions that target it all in one fell swoop, a custom product description writing service is exactly what you need.
+If you want to create a buyer persona and have product descriptions that target it all in one, fell swoop, a custom product description writing service is precisely what you need.
 This combines several different facets that you need:

 - Proven writers who have the expertise to create copy that will convert sales.

 - The capacity to handle a large volume of product descriptions.
-This is necessary for handing a product line rollout.
+This is necessary for handling a product line rollout.

 - SEO knowledge that helps your descriptions rank on leading search engines.

-The buyer persona is an important step in your marketing strategy.
+The buyer persona is an essential step in your marketing strategy.
 But it is also just the first step.
-Make sure you have the right partners to help you move forward by teaming up with content experts who can help you develop the strategy you need to apply your laser-sharp focus directly towards your ultimate end user.
+Make sure you have the right partners to help you move forward by teaming up with content experts who can help you develop the strategy you need to apply your laser-sharp focus directly toward your ultimate end user.